wizardofki-mage/Rapunzel/README.md

 ## Minimum hardware requirements
 Any computer that is at least a Pentium 4 with 1 or 2 GB of system RAM running Windows 7 SP1 or later with sufficient hard drive space should be able to play this game.

+## Screenshots
+![A screen capture of the game in play with the wizard attacking the tower and Rapunzel's braids comming down with a score counter in the upper left corner and a time bar in the center at the bottom of the screen]

 ## Project Status
 Released on GitHub as-is.